techidaily/site-android-unlock/source/_posts/in-2024-the-top-5-android-apps-that-use-fingerprint-sensor-to-lock-your-apps-on-lava-yuva-3-by-drfone-android.md

 - **File Management.**It assists in the management of critical files to improve the overall user experience.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/e4Nt2xXXtmE?si=CtKwFry4b0AJXnaN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Where and How To Download FRP Tools by Techeligible

 To access Techeligible’s tools, you can download them from their [<u>official website</u>](https://www.techeligible.com/).
 The installation package size is modest, ensuring swift downloads without burdening your device’s memory.
 They’ve supplied a number of solutions based on your individual needs.
 Here’s how to **download** **Techeligible FRP** **tools**: